 To get back on track, this small scribble of the man with the camera was inspired by one of the characters that was in Dinosaur Summer, the main character of the book, if I am correct.
 To briefly summarize the book it is set in the thirties in America, but it isn't the world that we are all familiar with, it is set in the same world that was created by Sir Arthur Conan Doyle.
 It isn't Sherlock Holmes' bustling world of London, though, it from one of his more strict characters, Professor Edward Challenger.
 For those not familiar with this particular character, he is a bearded, brutish man who finds an island that is inhabited with dinosaurs, this story of Mr. Bear's is very similar in that regard.
-It is a great adventure story about dinosaurs, fictional and otherwise, and film-making as well, I would recommend it to anyone who has time to kill.

 This regally bowing character to the right here was inspired by one of my favorite stories when I was growing up, and it still is, it is Kenneth Grahame's The Wind in the Willows.
 Although this very much looks like a mouse, I always sort of thought that it was Rat from the whimsical story.
 Granted that I didn't truly doodle him to be a spitting image of Rat from the story, I enjoyed doodling it all the same.